SIBAKRUSHNA/iOS_Interview/Concurrency and Multithreading.md

    -
 ### 15. What is semaphore in swift?
    - Semaphore is a synchronization mechanism used to manage access to a shared resource by multiple threads.

+### 16. How to cancel a thread in swift?
+   - Using dispatch queue cancel method.